head-first-kubernetes/head-first-kubernetes.github.io/index.md

 When I started writing this in my head, I decided that I will not go into too much details about the why of Kubernetes.

-You - the reader - are reading this book so it is a fair assumption on my part that you have figured out your whys, and they are all lined up like:  🦆 🦆 🦆
+You - the reader - are reading this tutorial so it is a fair assumption on my part that you have figured out your whys, and they are all lined up like:  🦆 🦆 🦆

 On the other hand, having just written the chapter on Docker, half of which - to be honest - was expanding on why, I feel uncomfortable in stopping short of putting down something on the why of Kubernetes.